terascope/kafka-assets/docs/apis/kafka_sender_api.md

 ### entries

-Allows you to iterate over the cache names and clients in the cache
+Iterates over the names and clients in the cache.

 ### keys

-Allows you to iterate over the cache names in the cache
+Iterates over the names in the cache

 ### values

-Allows you to iterate over the values in the cache
+Iterates over the values in the cache

 ## Example of using the factory methods in a processor